-Gestational diabetes mellitus (sometimes referred to as GDM) is a form of diabetes that occurs during pregnancy and usually goes away after the baby is born.
+Gestational diabetes mellitus (sometimes referred to as GDM) is a form of diabetes that occurs during pregnancy.
+Most women will no longer have diabetes after the baby is born.
+However, some women will continue to have high blood glucose levels after delivery.
 It is diagnosed when higher than normal blood glucose levels first appear during pregnancy.

 Gestational diabetes is the fastest growing type of diabetes in Australia, affecting thousands of pregnant women.
-Between 5% and 10% of pregnant women will develop gestational diabetes and this usually occurs around the 24th to 28th week of pregnancy.
-All women are tested for gestational diabetes as part of the 24-28 week routine examination with their GP.
-Women who have one or more of the risk factors are advised to have a diabetes test when pregnancy is confirmed then again at 24 weeks if diabetes was not detected in early pregnancy.
+Between 12% and 14% of pregnant women will develop gestational diabetes and this usually occurs around the 24th to 28th week of pregnancy.
+All pregnant women should be tested for gestational diabetes at 24-28 weeks of pregnancy (except those women who already have diabetes).
+Women who have risk factors for gestational diabetes should be tested earlier in their pregnancy.

 - Have a family history of type 2 diabetes or a first-degree relative (mother or sister) who has had gestational diabetes

-- Are from an Indigenous Australian or Torres Strait Islander background
+- Are from Aboriginal and Torres Strait Islander backgrounds

-- Are from a Vietnamese, Chinese, middle eastern, Polynesian or Melanesian background
+- Are from a Melanesian, Polynesian, Chinese, Southeast Asian, Middle Eastern or Indian background

 - Have had gestational diabetes during previous pregnancies